U.S. Military Power

 What Is Not Being Assessed

 In assessing the current status of the military forces, this Index uses the primary references used by the military services themselves when they discuss their ability to employ hard combat power.
 The Army’s unit of measure is the brigade combat team (BCT), while the Marine Corps structures itself by battalions.
-For the Navy, it is the number of ships in its combat fleet, and the Air Force’s most consistent reference is total number of aircraft, sometimes broken down into the two primary sub-types of fighters and bombers.
+For the Navy, it is the number of ships in its combat fleet, and the most consistent reference for the Air Force is total number of aircraft, sometimes broken down into the two primary sub-types of fighters and bombers.

 Obviously, this is not the totality of service capabilities, and it certainly is not everything needed for war, but these measures can be viewed as surrogate measures that subsume or represent the vast number of other things that make these “units of measure” possible and effective in battle.
 There is an element of proportionality or ratio related to these measures that drives other aspects of force sizing.
 For example:

-Institutional elements like recruiting are necessary to generate the force in the first place, the multitude of installations at which units are based, training facilities, acquisition workforce, and the military’s medical infrastructure.
+- Institutional elements like recruiting are necessary to generate the force in the first place, as well as the multitude of installations at which units are based, training facilities, acquisition workforce, and the military’s medical infrastructure.

 This assessment also does not account for the Reserve and Guard components of the services; it focuses only on the Active component.
 Again, the element of proportion or ratio figures prominently.
 Each service determines the balance among its Active, Reserve, and National Guard elements (only the Army and Air Force have Guard elements; the Navy and Marine Corps do not) based on factors that include cost of the respective elements, availability for operational employment, time needed to respond to an emergent crisis, the allocation of roles between the elements, and political considerations.6 This assessment looks at the baseline requirement for a given amount of combat power that is readily available for use in a major combat operation—something that is usually associated with the Active components of each service.